 9. HSM Certificate: The certificate that the HSM presents to CredHub to establish a two-way mTLS connection.

-Note: After you deploy the BOSH Director, only Ops Manager users in Advanced Mode can change the blobstore location.
-For more information, see Ops Manager Fields That Lock On Deploy.
+After you deploy the BOSH Director, only Tanzu Operations Manager users in Advanced Mode can change the blobstore location.
+For more information, see Tanzu Operations Manager Fields That Lock On Deploy.

-• Internal: Select this option to use an internal blobstore.
+• Internal: Use this option for an internal blobstore.
 No additional configuration is required.

-• S3 Compatible Blobstore: Select this option to use an external S3-compatible endpoint.
+• S3 Compatible Blobstore: Use this option for an external S3-compatible endpoint.
 To create an S3 bucket, follow the procedures in Sign up for Amazon S3 and Creating a Bucket in the AWS documentation.
 When you have created an S3 bucket, configure the following fields:

 1. S3 Endpoint: